tomwechsler/Microsoft_Certified_Windows_Server_Hybrid_Administrator_Associate/AZ-800/Troubleshooting_Group_Policy.md

 REG add "HKLM\SOFTWARE\Microsoft\Windows NT\CurrentVersion\Diagnostics" /v GPSvcDebugLevel /t REG_DWORD /d 00030002

 Afterwards the log file %WinDir%\Debug\Usermode\gpsvc.log is created and can be evaluated for analysis.
-The log file can be opened manually via the text editor or you can use e.g. cmtrace from the System Center 2012 R2 Configuration Manager Toolkit.
+The log file can be opened manually via the text editor or you can use for e.g. cmtrace from the System Center 2012 R2 Configuration Manager Toolkit.
 (https://www.microsoft.com/en-us/download/details.aspx?id=50012)

 Because the debugging needs a lot of performance, it should be deactivated after the analysis.